wotakumoe/wotaku/docs/.vitepress/tooltips/Kagane.md

 - Has pretty good quality.
 - Provides multi-source for series with multiple licensors.
 - Currently manhwa only, will add manga, manhua and OEL later on.
-- Requires browser with DRM support.
+- Requires a browser with DRM support.
-- The search is still pretty bear-bones.
+- The search is still pretty bare-bones.